 At the very least, why are we penalized for our parenting job in the workplace, in our earnings, in our so-called retirement accounts, in our other theoretical “benefits?”

 Consider this a teaser.
 A thread.
 Something I’ve been twisting around in my mind for months, but I haven’t untangled it and knitted the fabric as yet.
-And I’ll come back to it, with less emotion but no less conviction.
-If I’m lucky, with more sleep, and less pain in my limbs.
+And I’ll come back to it, perhaps many times from different angles, and likely with less emotion.

 Of course, it’s hard to fabricate anything when you’re scrapping for every dollar, responding to the latest child request, when your mind is here and there trying to wrap itself around creative ways to fight “the system” for money due; that mammoth untouchable “system” and its inertia, its resistance to change, its crushing weight, its complexity.
 The system that requires two parents to support their children, yet executing on that logical formula without the assistance of an attorney is nearly impossible.
 Who has money for an attorney?